• Skip to primary navigation

 How to Build:

-To build a Simple Electronic Code Lock Circuit following steps are used for connections:
+To build a Simple Electronic Code Lock Circuit follow the below steps for connections:

 Identify Parts:

-• Be sure all parts match the needs of circuit.
+• First, check all parts in circuit diagram are there and be sure all parts match the needs of circuit.

 Make Circuit:

-• Connect relay NO (normally open) pin to positive side of code lock system.
+• Next, connect power supply positive (+) to relay common pin, connect relay NO (normally open) pin to positive side of code lock system.

 • Connect power supply negative (-) to negative side of code lock.